 Filtering of Sparse Data Arrays

 HDF5 library allows to defined up to 32 filters to be applied to dense dataset’s data during I/O operations.
 We would like to extend this capability for datasets that use Structured Chunk Storage by applying a filter pipeline to each section of the Structured Chunk.
 For example, for sparse datasets we should anticipate scenarios where users may want to apply one set of filters (if any) to HDF5 dataspace selection and another set of filters to data elements.
-For variable-length data one would anticipate compression benefits of applying one compression method to the section that contains elements’ offset / length pairs, and another one to the section that contains variable-length values themselves. e APIs to manage filtering of the datasets with structured chunk storage .
+For variable-length data one would anticipate compression benefits of applying one compression method to the section that contains elements’ offset / length pairs, and another one to the section that contains variable-length values themselves.
+We discuss APIs to manage filtering of the datasets with structured chunk storage in [4].

 Table 17 below shows version 0 of Structured Chunk Filter Pipeline Message.